ThinkRedstone/Campaign/setting/Kinlodar.rst

 These are things the city might hire adventurers to do.
 **It will also offer a reward for anyone turning in smugglers of illegal Direwolf pelts or other products.**

-- Clear old mining shafts from dangerous minotour clans
+- Clear old mining shafts from dangerous minotour clans - 200GP
-- Guard shipping caravens on their subterranean journey through the Negrogh range to :ref:`Dhumdor`
+- Guard shipping caravens on their subterranean journey through the Negrogh range to :ref:`Dhumdor` - 20 GP / week

 People of Note
 --------------

 - **Lumrock Emberbow**, Dwarf Male - Head of Priest of :ref:`Aton-Ka`
+- **Yardin Grayborn**, Dwarf Male - Priest of Aton-Ka.
+Very buff.
+Previously member of the Stonemender's Guard, the Dwarf-king's bodyguards.
+- **Bharmore Noblechest**, Dwarf Female - Magician in the High Tier, could use an ink book
+- **Aymer Eilcan**,  Elf Male - Magician, same as above
+- **Vesstan of The Sylen Tree**, Elf Male - Roleplays as an underworld fixer in Kinlodar because he is bored.
+His scar is fake.

 The Order
 ~~~~~~~~~